 - Attendance at Professional Issues Seminar and participation on Counseling Center committees are additional options available to Fellows.

 - Additional supervision will be provided as needed for seminar co-leadership, specialty projects, etc.

 Compensation and Benefits

 Annualized salary is $30,500 paid monthly.
 An additional $400 is available for professional development for approved conferences/activities.
 Fellows are eligible for benefits provided to academic professionals (e.g. health, dental and vision insurance for the postdoctoral fellow and their eligible dependents including same-sex domestic partners, life, accidental death and dismemberment, retirement, and flexible spending accounts.)
 More information is available at: https://nessie.uihr.uillinois.edu/cf/benefits/index.cfm?Item_ID=2<

 In addition to 13 days of sick leave, 24 days of earned vacation, and University holidays, 3 days of professional leave are provided.
 Three hours a week of on-site licensure study time is allotted from May-August, and the center provides up-to-date AATBS licensure study volumes for your use.

 Start and End Date

-- Completion of a doctoral degree in Clinical or Counseling Psychology prior to the start of the postdoctoral position; note all degree requirements including your dissertation must be completed prior to the fellowship start date.
+- Completion of a doctoral degree in Clinical or Counseling Psychology prior to the start of the postdoctoral position required.

 - APA-accredited doctoral program and APA-accredited pre-doctoral internship required.